lorikrell/gamerchic/docs/horror.md

 "Mua'tollvex..."
 Breath catches in a final gurgle, as pain sharp and heated lances in your palm.
 Each of you gasp and grip at bare or gloved hands, the gleam of a sigil flared to life that left the freshly killed man to mark you. *Accept our gift.*

-Stumbling into the night, many townsfolk and merchant lay in broken heaps.
+Stumbling into the night, many townsfolk and merchants lay in broken heaps.
 Details of faces caught in rictus of surprise and pain caught in scarlet light edged in golds.
 Softly shifting hues of dawn, motes of brightness lifting to the heavens, lure your sight to the end of the city block.
 More flickers of streaming gold leave newly killed to seek that shimmer, joining it in harmony.

 And the rythmic song of cultist chanting strengthens.